Must-have Features of a Loyalty Management Software

 The beginnings are always the hardest, but in the context of a loyalty program, the opposite is usually true.
 The launch is the easiest part, followed by a tidal wave of requests, questions, inevitable complaints, and support tickets.
 Manual redemption and addition of points or withdrawal of a batch of coupons or points is yet another pain in the neck for your customer support agents.

-There are several features of good customer loyalty software that can help you to shoulder the burden:
+There are several features of good customer loyalty program that can help you to shoulder the burden:

 - Transparent authorization workflow and user access for quick program adaptation.